 How much extra does 2XL or 3XL cost on a Gildan 5000?

 2XL adds ~$2 to the base, 3XL adds ~$3, and 4XL/5XL adds $4–$5.
-List one Etsy price for "all sizes" and you'll lose margin on every 2XL+ order unless you priced for the largest band.
+List one price for "all sizes" and you'll lose margin on every 2XL+ order unless you priced for the largest band.
 The fix is variant-level pricing: Printify lets you set a different retail price per size, and most sellers add $2–$5 to 2XL+ to keep net margin flat across the range.

 What retail price should I list a Gildan 5000 at to keep a 40% margin?

-On Etsy with Premium and free-shipping wrap, $22–$24 retail nets a ~40% margin.
-On Shopify with Premium, $20–$22 hits the same margin because Shopify's fee stack is lower.
+On Etsy with Premium and a free-shipping wrap, $22–$24 retail nets roughly a 40% margin (based on Printify's confirmed $5.92 Premium cost and $3.50–$5.00 shipping range).
+On Shopify with Premium, $20–$22 hits a similar margin because Shopify's fee stack is lower.
 Free plan on either platform needs $24–$26 retail to clear 40% — or accept ~27% margin at the lower price.

 Why is my Gildan 5000 cost higher than $8.80?

 Five usual reasons.
 Colored blank instead of white (+$0.50–$1.50).
 Extended size 2XL+ (+$2–$5).
-A premium-tier provider (+$0.40–$1.60).
+A premium-tier provider (+$0.40–$2.20 versus the cheapest option).
 Second-side print (+$2–$4).
-Or you're on Free not Premium, which is the single biggest gap (+$2.90/shirt).
+Or you're on Free not Premium, which is the single biggest gap (+$2.88/shirt, per Printify's 2026 guide).
 Most "Gildan 5000 cost higher than expected" cases are two or three of these stacked.

 Let Victor catch Printify base-cost drift before your margin does